Unveiling temperature dependence mechanisms of perpendicular magnetic anisotropy at Fe/MgO interfaces: Effect of inhomogeneity in perpendicular magnetic anisotropy

 \section{Effect of inhomogeneity in perpendicular magnetic anisotropy}

-As we have already mentioned above, an analytical model~\cite{Dieny94,Heinrich01} and recent experiments~\cite{Timopheev16,Timopheev17} pointed out to the presence of spatial fluctuations in the interfacial magnetic anisotropy.
+As we have already mentioned above, an analytical model~\cite{Dieny94,Heinrich01} and recent experiments~\cite{Timopheev16,Timopheev17} pointed out the presence of spatial fluctuations in the interfacial magnetic anisotropy.
 These fluctuations were attributed to local variations in the ferromagnetic layer thickness associated with film roughness or to the diffusion of buffer layer atoms through the ferromagnetic layer towards the MgO interface upon post-deposition annealing.
 Consequently, it is important to investigate the effect of inhomogeneous interfacial perpendicular magnetic anisotropy on its temperature dependence.

-We thus employ the core shell model comprising two regions at the interface, one with a perpendicular (PMA) and the other possessing in-plane magnetic anisotropy as shown in the inset of Fig.~\ref{fig-core-shell}.
-The resulting dependence as a function of the percentage of the interfacial PMA is shown in Fig.~\ref{fig-core-shell}.
-One can see that the scaling power decreases as a function of interfacial PMA percentage regardless whether $K(T)$ is fitted to the total saturation magnetization of the sample $M_{total}(T)$ or to the interfacial saturation magnetization $M_{Fe1}(T)$ [Fig.~\ref{fig-core-shell}].
+We thus employ the core shell model comprising two regions at the interface, one with a perpendicular (PMA) and the other possessing in-plane magnetic anisotropy, whose values are equal in magnitude but opposite in sign, as shown in the inset of Fig.~\ref{fig-core-shell}.
+The resulting dependence of the scaling exponent on the percentage of the interfacial PMA is shown in Fig.~\ref{fig-core-shell}.
+One can see that the scaling exponent decreases to values below $2.5$ as the interfacial PMA percentage decreases.
 This highlights that the effect of interfacial roughness plays also a crucial role in the temperature dependence of the magnetic properties of MgO-based interfaces and leads to deviations from the theoretical Callen-Callen limit.